 1. Place strainer over bowl.
 Pour chickpeas into strainer to catch chickpea liquid in bowl.
 Set liquid aside.

-2. Pour drained chickpeas into blender.
+2. Pour drained chickpeas into food processor.

 3. Add tahini, sliced garlic, oil, lemon juice, and cumin.

-7. Add garnishes if desired, before serving.
+6. Add garnishes if desired, before serving.

 NOTES & TIPS